 Expected Attendance: 200

 Oral Board Preparation Course

 Audience: Senior Residents

 Expected Attendance: 100

 Presented by ASPS University

 Join ASPS for our new podcast series on practice management, available in both the Apple and Android podcast stores.
 More and more, we're absorbing information in small clips of audio.
 Whether driving in our cars or walking around the block, listening to podcasts is becoming an extremely popular pastime.

 Provide education to ASPS members about your direct product information with this online webinar series.
 The content will be hosted alongside ASPS education in the American Society of Plastic Surgeons Education Network and can be used as education or market research.

 Breast Reconstruction Awareness Campaign

-The Breast Reconstruction Awareness campaign is sponsored by the American Society of Plastic Surgeons (ASPS) and The Plastic Surgery Foundation (The PSF).
+The Breast Reconstruction Awareness (BRA) campaign is sponsored by the American Society of Plastic Surgeons (ASPS) and The Plastic Surgery Foundation (The PSF).
 The Breast Reconstruction Awareness Campaign educates, engages and empowers women to make the reconstruction decision that is best for them following a diagnosis with breast cancer.
-The primary campaign goal is to educate women, family members, caregivers and the media that the breast cancer loop remains open until a woman is informed of her breast reconstruction options.
+That involves informing women, family members, caregivers and the media that the breast cancer loop remains open until a woman is informed of breast reconstruction options.